Introduction: Why API 598 Matters

 Key Objectives

-• Verify structural strength (pressure containment)
+• Verify structural strength (pressure holding)

-• Validate sealing performance (internal/external leakage)
+• Validation of sealing performance (internal/external leakage)

 • Standardize acceptance criteria globally